 At level four, you can either take a feat or an ability improvement, one new spell and another Cantrip.
 Below are our recommendation selections for the College of Sword Bard at level 4:

-- Shatter (spell selection): Damages all nearby creatures and objects.
-Creatures made of inorganic material such as stone have Disadvantage on their
+• Shatter (spell selection): Damages all nearby creatures and objects.
+Creatures made of inorganic material such as stone have Disadvantages on their

 The Savage Attacker feat will increase your damage significantly, and once we get more Dexterity, the damage will further increase.
-Shatter can be useful as a range damage dealing tool, and Mage Hand is purely for utility.
-Gameplay remains the same at this level, and not much changes until level 6.
+Shatter can be useful as a range damage-dealing tool, and Mage Hand is purely for utility.
+The gameplay remains the same at this level, and not much changes until level 6.

 Level 4 College of Swords Bard Spell Loadout: Healing Word, Cure Wounds, Thunderwave, Tasha’s Hideous Laughter, Faerie Fire, Heat Metal, Shatter